chasesaurabh/mcp-page-capture/README.md

 ## Features
 - 📸 High-fidelity screenshots powered by Puppeteer and headless Chromium.
 - ⚙️ Declarative MCP tool schema for predictable integrations and strong validation.
+- 🔍 Structured DOM extraction with optional CSS selectors for AI-friendly consumption.
 - 🛡️ Structured logging plus defensive error handling for operational visibility.
 - 🔌 Launch via `npm start`, `npm run dev`, or as a long-lived MCP sidecar.
 - 🧩 Configurable options for target URL selection and full-page captures.

 ## How It Works
-1. The MCP transport boots a Node.js server and registers the `captureScreenshot` tool.
+1. The MCP transport boots a Node.js server and registers the `captureScreenshot` and `extractDom` tools.
-2. Incoming tool invocations are validated against the `screenshot` type definitions.
+2. Incoming tool invocations are validated against the relevant type definitions.
-3. Puppeteer starts (or reuses) a Chromium instance, navigates to the requested URL, and applies viewport/full-page instructions.
+3. Puppeteer starts (or reuses) a Chromium instance, navigates to the requested URL, and either captures a screenshot or serializes the DOM according to the tool parameters.
-4. The rendered screenshot is persisted locally (or to another destination in future releases) and metadata is returned to the caller.
+4. The server returns structured content (images, text, DOM trees, metadata) to the caller or downstream workflow.

 ## Requirements
 - Node.js ≥ 18.x